wheelercj/chriswheeler.dev/content/posts/how-to-install-ansible.md

 `uv tool install ansible-core` (requires [uv](https://docs.astral.sh/uv/))

 That's it.
 You should now be able to use commands such as `ansible`, `ansible-playbook`, etc.

-I don't know why the official instructions have so many suggestions that just end in error messages on most systems.